Vinay-VS10/Demo/README.md

 # Demo
-For the demonstration of git and github
+For the demonstration of git and github.